 The people who call Canton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Canton residents report their race to be White, followed by Asian.
 Important ancestries of people in Canton include Irish, German, English, and Polish.

 The most common language spoken in Canton is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Urdu.